Antvirf/stui/README.md

 1. Ensure your Slurm binaries are working and you can talk to your cluster, e.g. `sdiag` shows a valid output.

 2. Run `stui`.
 Use the `-help` flag to view arguments for additional configuration.
+Any configuration value (with the exception of `-config-dir`) can be set using a configuration file, see step #4 for details.
+Command line arguments take precedence over all configuration files.

     <!-- REPLACE_START -->
     ```txt